bbauska/LFS171x/README.md

   <img width="50%" src="https://user-images.githubusercontent.com/41387907/138575543-c953e474-d30d-4ad2-818c-7f7dce930ad2.png"
        alt="Hyperledger 'Grid'"</>
 </p>
 Hyperledger Grid is a domain-specific business blockchain technology for building supply chain solutions that include distributed ledger components; it's an ecosystem of technologies, frameworks, and libraries that work together, allowing application developers to chose which components are best for their industry or market model.
 It intends to:

-*   Provide reference implementations of supply chain-centric data types, data models, and smart contract-based business logic based on existing open standards and industry best practices
+  * Provide reference implementations of supply chain-centric data types, data models, and smart contract-based business logic based on existing open standards and industry best practices.
   * Provide authentic, practical ways to combine components from the Hyperledger Stack into a single, effective business solution.
 Hyperledger Grid was accepted in the Hyperledger Incubator as of December 2018, with Cargill, Intel and Bitwise as primary contributors to this initial stage.
 Its software is licensed under the Apache License Version 2.0.
 Hyperledger Grid incorporates several GS1Standards concepts in an effort to put structure around static and dynamic data and increase visibility, standardization, consistency, credibility, neutrality and interoperability:
   * Global Trade Item Number (GTIN) - this is a unique product identifier with a critical role in global commerce, composed of numbers that identify the company making the product, as well as numbers identifying the product.
 A product that has its own GTIN retains an identity regardless of where it is in the supply chain, and this is key for blockchain implementation.
   * Global Location Numbers (GLN) - These are numbers that uniquely identify organizations and locations in the supply chain, and contribute to enhanced visibility in the supply chain.
   * GS1 barcodes - These barcode labels must be captured in order to allow data to be shared among trading partners.
 They provide product specific information and allow real-time view of where the products have been and where they are going.
   * Electronic Product Code Information Services (EPCIS) - This is similar to a standardized API, capturing and sharing information about the movement and status of products, logistic units, and other assets in the supply chain.
 You can learn more about Hyperledger Grid from its website and wiki pages, where more resources are provided as well.

 **[⬆ back to top](#table-of-contents)**